 Man intentionally crashes truck into local TV station in Dallas, Texas

-Just before 7 a.m. on September 5, the man rammed into the floor-to-ceiling windows of the local news station, FOX 4 reported.
+Just before 7 a.m. that morning, the man rammed into the floor-to-ceiling windows of the local news station, FOX 4 reported.
 The man then exited the vehicle, began yelling, and placed numerous boxes full of stacks of paper near the building, throwing some of the papers around the street.
 He was later detained by police.

 One of the station’s reporters tweeted a photo of the man holding a piece of paper against a window, and said that the man was yelling something about “high treason.”